 Exercising for 30 minutes, you can burn 150 to 222 calories skateboarding, 165 to 244 golfing and carrying clubs, 210 to 311 playing soccer, 300 to 444 jumping rope, 240 to 355 cross-country skiing, 180 to 266 downhill skiing, 120 to 178 doing water aerobics and 270 to 400 using the elliptical trainer at the gym.

 Warm Up and Cool Down

 Warm up with five to 10 minutes of light cardio, like walking or doing high-knee lifts, before you start your workout.
+Bring your heart rate up slowly says the American Council on Exercise.
 Warming up your muscles helps prevent injury and gets you going for a more efficient and enjoyable routine, and your warm-up burns calories too.
-That 10-minute walking warm-up should garner you at least 40 to 55 calories, and if you do a 10-minute walking cooldown, there's another 40 right there.
+That 10-minute walking warm-up should garner you at least 40 to 55 calories, and if you do a 10-minute walking cool down, there's another 40 right there.

 - BMI Calculator: "BMR Calculator"

 - Harvard Health Publications: "Calories Burned in 30 Minutes for People of Three Different Weights"

 - ACE Fitness: "The Common Mistakes People Make When Warming Up"